Xtremilicious/projectlearn-project-based-learning/README.md

 - Social Networking Website using React
 - E-Commerce Website using React
 - Create a Job Board using React
-- Build an Evernote Clone using React and Firebase

 ## References:
 - [tuvtran/project-based-learning](https://github.com/tuvtran/project-based-learning)